 20 minutes or less is all it takes to make this bright garlic shrimp pasta recipe!
 Prepared Mediterranean-style and tossed in a light sauce with garlic, onions, white wine, and lemon juice.
-Add your favorite salad to start!
-Tips and video below.

-Shrimp pasta in a pan
+Shrimp pasta in a deep sided skillet.

-We're pasta lovers around here, but there is a reason this one is top of my family's list (along with pasta primavera and this olive oil pasta)!
+We’re pasta lovers around here, but there is a reason this one is top of my family’s list.
 Shrimp and pasta are a match made in heaven!

-I'll often serve my shrimp scampi over angel hair pasta.
-But this time, I tossed the shrimp in a a light Mediterranean sauce--with garlic, fresh tomatoes, white wine, and lemon juice.
+I’ll often serve my shrimp scampi over angel hair pasta.
+But this time, I tossed the shrimp in a a light Mediterranean sauce–with garlic, fresh tomatoes, white wine, and lemon juice.
 It is next level delicious.

 This garlic shrimp pasta recipe is like fine dining in the comfort of your own home.
 Best part, you can make it in 20 minutes or less!